 Through the years of flopping monsters, turning gutshots and rivering 2-outers, I have used a lot of poker-related products and services.
 Below you will find poker resources that I have personally tried and strongly recommend you give a shot.

-To track of my performance, review my stats and do hand analysis, I use Holdem Manager.
+- Holdem Manager: To track of my performance, review my stats and do hand analysis, I use this piece of software.
 Currently in its second version, Holdem Manager is an award winning poker software that increases win-rates while providing players the fundamental edge needed to move up in limits.

-Developed by a team of winning professional poker players, for poker players at all stake levels, Leak Buster expertly guides you to fixing your most costly poker leaks.
+- Leak Buster: Developed by a team of winning professional poker players, for poker players at all stake levels, it expertly guides you to fixing your most costly poker leaks.
 I keep checking for leaks today, although I first used it in 2011 to find my leaks back then.

-NoteCaddy EDGE utilizes HoldemManager and NoteCaddy to the max in order provide you with tons of useful information that will increase your edge at the tables.
+- NoteCaddy EDGE: The tool utilizes HoldemManager and NoteCaddy to the max in order to provide you with tons of useful information that will increase your edge at the tables.
 Use badges and professional popups to exploit your opponents and analyze your own hands to find leaks in your game.